Sagar-Kap/Jarmos-dotfiles-windows/README.md

 # Dotfiles (supposed) for My Windows Development Environments

 This directory holds all the scripts, config files & among other stuff.
-These are stuff which are required to setup my development environment on a Windows machine.
-As of the latest commit, the directory contains configurations for the following software(s) among other stuff like font(s) & scripts for automatic installations.
+I use these are stuff to setup my development environment on a Windows machine.
+And as of the latest commit, the directory contains configurations for the software(s) and other stuff like font(s) & scripts for automation.

+Following is a list of everything you can find in this repo:

 **Software Development needs**: